arianac1/Song-Lyrics-Game/README.md

 # Song-Lyrics-Game
-Instructs user to fill in blanks with correct song lyrics using JavaFx.
+Instructs user to fill in blanks with correct song lyrics using Java and JavaFx.